public-awesome/stargaze/README.md

-# Rocket Zone
+# Stakebird Chain

-Rocket Zone chain for Game Of Zones
+Blockchain that powers Stakebird, as well as the zone for [Game Of Zones](https://cosmos.network/goz).

 # Run